sanjarito/smsverification/README.md

 # ruby-getting-started

-A barebones Rails app, that sends sms using twilio Rest api.
+A barebones Rails app, that sends sms using Twilio Rest api.